 SACI MX: Brand Identity and Wayfinding

 SACI MX students have the exclusive and unique opportunity to work side by side with the leadership and administrators of renowned Italian museums to improve the overarching visitor experience, designing print and digital promotional materials such as maps, brochures, merchandise, apps, websites, and logos.
-Through this ongoing collaboration, SACI MA in Art History and MFA in Communication Design students, along with SACI undergraduates in Museology, Graphic Design, Illustration, and Typography courses, acquire key skills in the field of cultural communication.
+Through this ongoing collaboration, SACI MA in Art History students, along with SACI undergraduates in Museology, Graphic Design, Illustration, and Typography courses, acquire key skills in the field of cultural communication.
 The SACI experience promotes innovative design methods with an interdisciplinary approach.

 SACI MX: Accessibility for the Blind and Partially Sighted in the Galleria dell'Accademia

 Beyond brand management and wayfinding systems, SACI MX students tackle an even greater task: how to confront issues of accessibility and inclusion/inclusiveness within museums.
 The project is built upon the ideal that, as centers of culture, museums must serve the whole public by focusing on all kinds of visitors, including blind and partially sighted people.

 In Spring 2017, SACI MX participants were tasked with jumpstarting this process at the Galleria dell’Accademia.
 Students thoroughly researched and evaluated various sections of the museum to create an immersive experience for partially sighted guests.
 Using alternative tours and directional systems, audio and tactile supplements, such as audio description pens and 3D resolution sculptures, and other approaches, the students developed interactive audio and sensorial paths.
 If implemented, these methods would offer enhanced museum visits to partially sighted visitors.